runicjs/runic/packages/runic/README.md

 const person1 = rune({ name: 'Joe', age: 25 });
 const person1 = rune({ name: 'Jane', age: 26 });

 update(person1, (person1Draft) => {
   person1Draft.age = 26;
-}); // use immer or mutative to make changes update([person1, person2], ([person1Draft, person2Draft]) => {
+}); // use immer or mutative to make changes

+update([person1, person2], ([person1Draft, person2Draft]) => {
   person1Draft.age = 30;
   person2Draft.age = 31;
 }); // use immer or mutative to change multiple stores together
 ```

-## Naming
+## Notes on Naming

+**Why are holders of state called "runes", and not "stores"?**

+"Store" is an overloaded term you'll find all over a codebase, in code,
+comments, and other documentation.
+"Rune" will be far more searchable.

+"Rune" also matches nicely with the name of the library, Runic.

-Why the short names for these functions?
-Won't there be name collisions
+**Why the short names for utility functions like `patch` and `reset`?**

+Won't there be name collisions with my own code or other libraries?

-with my own code or other libraries?
-Ideally, you'll be writing your own
+Ideally, you'll be writing your own getter/setter wrapper functions to
-getter/setter wrapper functions to work with your runes, and keeping those
+work with your runes, and keeping those tucked away in their own file,
-tucked away in their own file, so there shouldn't be much chance for collision.
+so there shouldn't be much chance for collision.

 For example, here is one pattern you could adopt with RunicJS: